Family Law

 How are payments collected?

 Once child maintenance orders have been made, the receiving parent must notify Child Support of the order.
-The receiving parent can choose to receive payments directly from the other parent, or Child Support can collect them on their behalf.
+The receiving parent can choose whether to receive payments directly from the other parent, or have Child Support collect them on their behalf.

 When does the obligation end?